wanacode/ai-sdk-fundamentals/README.md

 ## Notes

+Hacking around with the AI SDK Fundamentals repo from Vercel.
+I managed to get it working with Mistral and I changed the Generate-UI-StreamUI page to output audio with Cartesia.
+If you paste text into the "Add to Queue" field.
+You have to paste because it keeps clearing the text field.
+Add Cartesia with a Provider but now I have a repo that can do Cartesia server side, see voice-agent repo.

+Have moved on to other repos now.

 Using Mistral API key.

 Cartesia component is working but need to use .env value correctly.
 How to use in `app` client v server side.